-We and the Canadian underwriters for the offering named below have entered into an underwriting agreement with respect to the shares of our Class 2 common stock being offered by the Canadian underwriters.
-Subject to the terms and conditions of the Canadian underwriting agreement, each Canadian underwriter has severally agreed to purchase from us the number of shares of our Class 2 common stock set forth opposite its name below.
-BMO Nesbitt Burns Inc. is the sole representative of the Canadian underwriters.
+We and the underwriters for the offering named below have entered into an underwriting agreement with respect to the shares of our Class 2 common stock being offered.
+Subject to the terms and conditions of the underwriting agreement, each underwriter has severally agreed to purchase from us the number of shares of our Class 2 common stock set forth opposite its name below.
+Cowen and Company, LLC is the sole representative of the underwriters.